Supercurrent-enabled Andreev reflection in a chiral quantum Hall edge state: Introduction

 The experimental observations of signatures of Andreev reflection still require a deeper theoretical understanding.
 The experiments involve $s$-wave SCs, where Cooper pairing occurs between two electrons with opposite spins and zero total momentum.
-However, in the lowest QH edge state, spins are polarized due to the Zeeman effect and still Andreev reflection is observed even for 2DEGs with no inherent spin-flip mechanisms (graphene in particular).
-In addition, the semiclassical picture involves an electron retroreflected as a hole, with no momentum transfer, while a more accurate quantum mechanical description of the problem treats the proximitized edge state as a hybridized particle/hole plane wave state \cite{hoppeAndreev2000,giazottoAndreev2005}.
-In this description, tunneling between the edge state and the bulk Cooper pair condensate should be heavily suppressed by conservation of momentum parallel to the interface, see \cref{fig:sketch}(b).
+However, in the lowest QH edge state, spins are polarized due to the Zeeman effect, and still Andreev reflection is observed even for 2DEGs with no inherent spin-flip mechanisms (graphene in particular).
+In addition, the semiclassical picture involves an electron retroreflected as a hole, with no momentum transfer, while a more accurate quantum mechanical description of the problem treats the proximitized edge state as a hybridized particle-hole plane wave state \cite{hoppeAndreev2000,giazottoAndreev2005}.
+In this description, tunneling between the edge state and the bulk Cooper pair condensate should be heavily suppressed by conservation of momentum parallel to the interface; see \cref{fig:sketch}(b).
 In the absence of a strong spin-flip mechanism in the 2DEG, and for macroscopically long interfaces, observing Andreev reflection would then seem to break spin and momentum conservation.

-In this paper we provide a resolution of these issues through a detailed analysis of a many-body tunneling model of the system.
+In this paper we provide a resolution of these issues through a detailed analysis of a many-body tunneling model of a type-II SC tunnel coupled to a spin-polarized QH edge state.
 A spin-flip mechanism is provided at the SC surface in the form of Rashba spin-orbit coupling (SOC), and the screening current due to the Meissner effect in the SC is explicitly taken into account.
 By integrating out the SC, we find an effective 1D $p$-wave pairing Hamiltonian at low energies in the edge state.
-We show that the edge state can inherit SOC from the SC surface, which is of particular importance for the case of graphene, which has negligible SOC itself, as suggested in Ref.~\cite{leeInducing2017}.
-The proposed model also makes it clear that in the tunneling limit, the shift of Cooper pair momentum due to the screening current allows momentum conserving chiral Andreev reflection in the edge state.
-The present model thus offers a qualitative explanation for the experimental observations of Refs.~\cite{ametSupercurrent2016,leeInducing2017,zhaoInterference2020,hatefipourInduced2021}.
+We show that the edge state can inherit SOC from the SC surface, which is of particular importance for the case of graphene, which has negligible SOC itself, as suggested in Refs.~\cite{leeInducing2017,gulInduced2020}.
+The proposed model also makes it clear that in the tunneling limit, the shift of Cooper pair momentum due to the screening current allows momentum-conserving chiral Andreev reflection in the edge state.
+The present model thus offers a qualitative explanation for the experimental observations of Refs.~\cite{zhaoInterference2020,hatefipourInduced2021}.

 Our investigation of the tunneling limit differs from previous works \cite{hoppeAndreev2000,giazottoAndreev2005,vanostaaySpintriplet2011a}, where the system was modeled in the limit of a highly transparent interface, and Andreev reflection was possible due to evanescent single-electron excitations in the SC.
 With a many-body approach, we show that the low-transparency limit differs qualitatively from this case by the introduction of a resonance condition for tunneling.
 The systematic microscopic approach we follow provides the additional benefit that it allows for future extensions towards interacting electron systems such as the effective chiral Luttinger liquid edge state of fractional QH systems.